Changing your child’s name

 - If a different first name was given and regularly used within 12 months of the birth being registered.
 You will need to complete a certificate of name not given in baptism form.

-Forms are available from your local register office or www.gov.uk.
+Forms are available from your local register office.

-Completed forms should be sent to the original registry office.
-You must be the mother, father or legal guardian of the child to make the change.
+Completed forms should be sent to the registry office where the birth certificate was originally registered.
+You must be the mother, father, or legal guardian of the child to make the change.

 Correcting a spelling error